lhoyer/DAFormer/README.md

 :bell: We are happy to announce that DAFormer was accepted at **CVPR22**. :bell:

+:bell: We are happy to announce that our follow-up work [HRDA](https://github.com/lhoyer/HRDA) on high-resolution UDA was accepted at **ECCV22**. :bell:

 ## Overview

 As acquiring pixel-wise annotations of real-world images for semantic